"Solo Piano Book No. 1" (Sheet Music Video) and "Solo Piano Book No. 2 (Crossed Hands)" Classical Piano scores

 Universe of Sounds

-From the heart of Buenos Aires, I seek for every piano note to become a shared emotion.
-My Solo Piano Book No. 1 was the beginning of a magical connection with pianists around the world.
-Today, my artistic search keeps expanding, bringing together technique and sensitivity to create a universal language that is born at my fingertips and ends up resonating in your ears.
+From Buenos Aires, I strive for every piano note to become a shared emotion.
+Solo Piano Book No. 1 sparked a global connection with pianists.
+Today, my artistic exploration expands, merging technical precision with deep sensitivity to create a universal language that starts at my fingertips and resonates in your soul.

-I create videoscores where music doesn’t just accompany the image, it tells the story.
-I understand each composition as a sonic atmosphere that brings the visuals to life, seeking to immerse the listener in a deep, cinematic experience.
-My goal is for my music to become a bridge to explore new feelings, inviting you to pause time and simply feel.
+I develop videoscores where music dictates the narrative.
+I view each composition as a sonic atmosphere that enriches the visual, immersing the listener in a cinematic experience.
+My goal is to use music as a bridge for new feelings, inviting a pause in time to simply feel.
+"Mas alla del Paralelo" is the first Tango using all 12 notes in its melody.

 "Más allá del Paralelo" – Dodecaphonic tango for violin, piano, double bass and bandoneon